Wanderi55/Near-Submission-Zhang/README.md

 For the project run the following via near-cli:

+npm install -- to deploy the node_modules and dependencies for near-sdk.as

-yarn (to instal missing dependencies in the project for the build process)
+yarn install(to instal missing dependencies in the project for the build process)

-yarn run build
+yarn run build(for windows OS)

 then deploy contract via near-cli command